Rapol/serverless-babel-starter/README.md

 Benefits of the Service Pattern:
 - Less Lambda functions that you need to manage.
-- Some separation of concerns still exists.
+- Some separation of concerns exists.
-- Teams can still work autonomously.
+- Teams can work autonomously.
 - Faster deployments.
 - Theoretically better performance.
 When multiple jobs are within a Lambda function, there is a higher likelihood that Lambda function will be called more regularly, which means the Lambda will stay warm and users will run into less cold-starts.